Subscribe to Every College GirlThings Every College Girl Should Know Directly to Your Inbox

-Every College Girl has watched countless of friends go through numerous makeups and breakups.
-Or has experienced a best friend celebrate her 2-year anniversary with her boyfriend who goes to another school.
-Or how about listening to your roommate Skype with his girlfriend every night.
+Every College Girl has watched a countless number of friends go through numerous makeups and breakups.
+Or have experienced a best friend celebrate her 2-year anniversary with her boyfriend who goes to another school.
+Or how about listening to your roommate Skype with his girlfriend every night?
 Ever wonder why they do it?
 Well Every College Girl wanted to find out answers.
 We took the liberty of asking college students (male and female), who are currently in or who have been in a long-term relationship during these college days, some lingering questions that us single folk don’t seem to understand.
 We wanted to uncover whether the heartaches are worth it or if these relationships take away from the college experience.
 Take a read and let us know what you think!!

 Why Did You Decide To Be In A Relationship During College?

 - We were friends for a really long time.
 We had been fighting the idea of being in a relationship, but ultimately we gave in to the opportunity.